box/box-ios-sdk/docs/usage/files.md

 To retrieve a list of comments on the file, call [`client.files.listComments(forFile:offset:limit:fields:)`][get-comments] with the ID of the file.
-This method returns an iterator in the completion that can be used to page through the collection of file comments.
+This method returns an iterator in the completion, which is used to page through the collection of file comments.

 ```swift